Paavo Karppinen

 Embedded systems

 I've learned about embedded systems on a few courses from Kokkola university center.
 The courses from them I've completed are subject-level course "Introduction to embedded systems" and two advanced-level courses "Telecommunications of IoT-devices" and "Embedded internet" (rough translation from Finnish "Sulautettu internet").
 All these courses I completed with a grade of at least 4 (on a scale of 1-5, 5 being the best grade).
 On two of these courses, Arduino was used and on the last mentioned course, I used a real Arduino unit with WiFi and different sensors.
 On this course also, we learned how to send data from the device to a cloud service (asksensors).
 On my own, I have looked into CircuitPython.
 While I haven't created anythin useful yet, I possess the capabilities to develop embedded software using that and by extension Python.
+At Jamk, I have learned valuable information on electrical engineering where I have been able to strengthen my abilities to work as an embedded systems engineer.

 Project management